The need to feel loved is a primary human emotional need.

 Words of affirmation

 An ancient Hebrew proverb sums up the power of what we say, “the tongue has the power of life and death.”
-What we say to our children has a big effect on them, especially if their love language is words.
+What we say to our children has a big affect on them, especially if their love language is words.
 Verbal compliments or words of appreciation are powerful communicators of love, and words can affirm your children’s self-worth.

 If your children’s love language is words of affirmation: